Source : Malaysian Food Blog ( http://kampungboycitygal.com/?p=239 )

 Drunken Prawns with Emperor Noodles (RM 13.90).
 Served in a clay pot, the succulent juicy prawns are lapped up with delicious Chinese wine soup and the oodles of emperor noodles remains springy even though it soak upthe wonderful savory soup.
 Something that my mum taught me, a fool proof cooking trick for Chinese food is to add a dash of Chinese wine into your cookings.
 It will never fail to amaze your guest/loved one.

+My order of Spaghetti Mee Mamak (RM 13.90) comes in a to-die-for aroma.
 The additives and taste imparting ingredients penetrate into the glistening noodles and they are very generous with the seafood as you can see from the picture.
 Pure bliss.

 BoatHouse Restaurant